11 Over-the-Toilet Storage Solutions That Are Actually Stylish

 Best Hutch Storage

 Hutch-style over-the-toilet storage units are a great way to get that extra cabinet look without actually installing extra cabinets.
 (Though you should always anchor the unit to the wall for safety.)
-We love the glass doors on this hutch from Lowe’s.
+We love the glass doors on this hutch from The Home Depot.
 It has that apothecary vibe that pairs well with most interior design styles, from coastal to boho.

 Best Metal Storage